TYisusDv/Cartify/README.md

-# CarSync
+# Cartify

-**CarSync** is a Point of Sale (POS) system with inventory management tailored for a car oil shop.
+**Cartify** is a Point of Sale (POS) system with inventory management tailored for a car oil shop.
 The system is built to streamline sales, track inventory, and manage client data efficiently.

 ## Features